Pewter: Types

 In antiquity, pewter was tin alloyed with lead and sometimes also copper.
 Older pewters with higher lead content are heavier, tarnish faster, and their oxidation has a darker, silver-gray color.
-Pewters containing lead are no longer used in items that will come in contact with the human body (such as cups, plates, or jewelry), due to the toxicity of lead.
+Pewters containing lead are no longer used in items that will come in contact with food or the human body (such as cups, plates, or jewelry), due to the toxicity of lead.
 Modern pewters are available that are completely free of lead, although many pewters containing lead are still being produced for other purposes.

 A typical European casting alloy contains 94% tin, 1% copper and 5% antimony.
 A European pewter sheet would contain 92% tin, 2% copper, and 6% antimony.
 Asian pewter, produced mostly in Malaysia, Singapore, and Thailand, contains a higher percentage of tin, usually 97.5% tin, 1% copper, and 1.5% antimony.
 This makes the alloy slightly softer.

 The term Mexican pewter is used for any of various alloys of aluminium that are used for decorative items.

 Pewter is also used to imitate platinum in costume jewelry.

+Modern lead-free pewter casting alloys are typically high-tin compositions formulated to give good fluidity and a bright polished finish, and are manufactured in accordance with standards such as BS EN 611-1:1996 for pewter and pewterware.